How to Get Rid of Ringworm

 If you have ringworm on your scalp or in many different places on your body, OTC treatments may not be enough.
-Your doctor will write you a prescription for an antifungal medication that you’ll have to take by mouth for 1 to 3 months.
-You might also have to use an antifungal shampoo.
+Your doctor will write a prescription for an antifungal medication that you’ll have to take by mouth for 1 to 3 months.

 - Terbinafine.
 If your doctor puts you on these tablets, you’ll have to take them once a day for 4 weeks.
 They work in most cases.
 Side effects usually are mild and don’t last long.
 They might include nausea, diarrhea, indigestion, and rashes.
 You won’t get a prescription for this if you have liver disease or lupus.